atn21/CMEECourseWork/Week3/README.md

 A world map which has data in GPDD superimposed on top.

+### 27. CompileLaTeX. sh

+Compile the LaTeX pdf for Florida_warming.

 ## Files in data directory

 ### 4 .csv files